anionDev/SongCardGenerator/ReadMe.md

 # SongsCardsGenerator

-SongsCardsGenerator is a simple tool to generate cards for games like Hitster based on your own music-folder.
+SongsCardsGenerator is a simple tool to generate cards for games like Hitster, Marimic or Play Hit based on your own music-folder.

 ## Demo